 There is currently no ADD type used on Scottish Farms that do not disturb porpoise, this includes Terecos devices.
 There was a study that suggested that these might disturb less than other makes , however the scientists who carried out the study put in a caveat to their report which stated that further work would have to be done to ascertain whether the results which were accurate.
 The instruments used had proved to be malfunction and they had not had an opportunity to repeat their experiments

-.

-Section 4: Licensing of ADDs
+EUROPEAN PROTECTED SPECIES LICENCE

 Under Regulation 39(2) of the Habitats Regulations, disturbance to European Protected Species can only take place if a European Protected Species licence (‘EPS licence’) is granted.
 SNH’s ‘Marine mammals and licencing’ paper offers further guidance, stating that, ‘if injury or disturbance [to cetaceans] were likely… to result from the activity a licence would be required in order for that activity to be carried out legally.’

 There is a tri-partite test for an EPS licence, each stage of which must be passed for an EPS licence to be granted.
 It is our contention that that the proposed use of ADDs by fish farmsfails not one, but all, of these tests.

 Test 1: Licensable Purpose